Turning growing pains into growing gains

 Big feelings are wearing you and your child out.

-Your child’s worries are out of control.
 You’ve tried to offer reassurance and support.
 You’ve tried enacting more structure and consequences; however, neither of these approachers are working.
 Bedtime, getting ready for school and homework time often result in tears and big feelings, leaving both you and your child drained and discouraged.
 You are increasingly hearing your child say negative things about themselves and are noticing that they aren’t playing with their friends the way they used to.
 Your concern is growing and you are running out of ideas.

 child looking at computer looking discouraged